Record-breaking California fire may take until September to contain

 More than 14,000 firefighters are battling the wildfires across the state.

-The second biggest fire in California is the Carr Fire, located in Shasta County in the northern part of the state.
+The second biggest fire is the Carr Fire in Shasta County in the northern part of the state.

-The deadly fire has been burning for more than two weeks and consumed 172,055 acres, as of Tuesday evening.
+The deadly blaze has been burning for more than two weeks and consumed 173,522 acres as of Wednesday.
 It has killed seven people and destroyed more than 1,100 homes.

-The next largest fire is the Ferguson Fire, near Yosemite National Park, with 94,992 acres.
-That fire which has lasted more than three week, has killed two people.
+The next largest one is the Ferguson Fire, near Yosemite National Park, with 94,992 acres.
+That fire has lasted more than three weeks and killed two people.